webvisum/Xtest/README.md

 ./start.sh
 ```

-Now you can start the test.
+Now you can start testing:

 ```
 cd htdocs/tests